 Alignment across organisations

-Posted on 10/29/2021//9-minute read
+Written on //9-minute read

 Especially in large companies, organisational design may not reflect the product you're building.
 As much as you try to align people to problems, there will eventually be distributed expertise across the company.
 As different teams may have different priorities, alignment across organisations becomes a very valuable skill to have.